 Section 18 of the Municipal Finance Management Act, Act 56 of 2003 (MFMA) states that an Annual Budget may only be funded from realistically anticipated revenue to be collected, cash backed accumulated funds from previous years' surpluses not committed for other purposes and borrowed funds, but only for the capital budget.
-MFMA Circular No. 93 and subsequent MFMA Municipal Budget Circulars required municipalities with unfunded budgets to develop credible Budget funding plans which show how and by when the Medium Term Revenue and Expenditure Framework (MTREF) budgets of the municipalities would be funded if funded budgets were not achievable in one financial year.
-Furthermore, MFMA Circular No. 122 required municipalities to table these plans together with their 2023/24 Annual Budgets for approval by Council where applicable.
+MFMA Circular No. 89 and subsequent MFMA Municipal Budget Circulars required municipalities with unfunded budgets to develop credible Budget funding plans which show how and by when the Medium Term Revenue and Expenditure Framework (MTREF) budgets of the municipalities would be funded if funded budgets were not achievable in one financial year.
+Furthermore, MFMA Circular No. 122 required municipalities to table these plans together with their Annual Budgets for approval by Council where applicable, whilst MFMA Circular No. 126 further requires that municipalities must adopt a credible funding plan in cases where the 2024/25 Annual Budget is unfunded (as an unfunded budget is not encouraged).

-According to the outcome of Provincial Treasury's assessment of the 2023/24 Approved Budgets, there were eight (8) delegated municipalities that approved unfunded Annual Budgets for the 2023/24 financial year as listed in Table 1.
-In compliance with MFMA Circulars No. 93 and subsequent MFMA Municipal Budget Circulars, six (6) of these municipalities prepared Budget funding plans that were approved by their respective municipal Councils indicating how and by when the MTREF budgets of the municipalities will be funded.
-Upon the assessment of the six (6) Budget funding plans by Provincial Treasury, it was concerning to note that only three (3) municipalities had credible Budget funding plans.
-The remaining three (3) municipalities must review their Budget funding plans and re-table these plans in Council.
+According to the outcome of Provincial Treasury's assessment of the 2024/25 Approved Budgets, there were six (6) municipalities that approved unfunded Annual Budgets for the 2024/25 financial year as listed in Table 1.
+In compliance with MFMA Circulars No. 89 and subsequent MFMA Municipal Budget Circulars, all six (6) municipalities prepared Budget funding plans that were approved by their respective municipal Councils indicating how and by when the MTREF budgets of the municipalities will be funded.
+Upon the assessment of Budget funding plans by Provincial Treasury, it was concerning to note that only two (2) municipalities approved credible Budget funding plans.
+The remaining four (4) municipalities must revise and update their Budget funding plans and re-table these plans in Council.

-Table 1: Municipalities with unfunded 2023/24 Approved Budgets
+Table 1: Municipalities with unfunded 2024/25 Approved Budgets

 No Name of municipality Approved Budget Funding Position Budget Funding Plan approved by Council and submitted to PT PT Assessment of Credibility of Budget Funding Plan Council approval of reviewed Budget Funding Plan required

 1 Mpofana Unfunded Yes Credible N/A

-2 Newcastle Unfunded Yes Credible N/A
+2 uThukela DM Unfunded Yes Credible N/A

-3 Ulundi Unfunded Yes Credible N/A
+3 eNdumeni Unfunded Yes Not credible Yes

-4 uThukela DM Unfunded Yes Not credible Yes
+4 uMzinyathi DM Unfunded Yes Not credible Yes

-5 eNdumeni Unfunded Yes Not credible Yes
+5 eMadlangeni Unfunded Yes Not credible Yes

-6 uMzinyathi DM Unfunded Yes Not credible Yes
+6 Ulundi Unfunded Yes Not credible Yes

-7 eMadlangeni Unfunded No N/A Yes

-8 Amajuba DM Unfunded No N/A Yes

-Total non-compliant municipalities 8 6 3 5
+Total non-compliant municipalities 6 6 2 4